 Important information related to the corona pandemic

-Where and when is travel insurance valid for private travel?
+Where and when is the travel insurance valid?

-- You can buy travel and travel with valid travel insurance to Nordic areas and EEA / Schengen countries that are marked yellow on NIPH's map.
+- You can buy travel and travel with valid travel insurance to Nordic areas and EEA / Schengen countries that are marked yellow on FHI's map.

 - The travel insurance is valid if departure is at a time when the country / area is yellow.
 If an area / country is marked yellow on departure from the residential address, but changes to red on the trip, the insurance applies to the trip, without exception and including corona-related incidents.

 - The travel insurance does not apply to trips that are started when the area is red.
 The insurance also does not apply if the area changes to yellow when you are on the trip, if the area was red when the trip began.